"Modern Warfare 3": Sniper Guide

-I personally love to Quick-Scope.
-I also love to be able to get 1 hit kills without having to focus my aim too much.
-Therefore the MSR has to be my all-time favourite weapon to use in Modern Warfare 3 without a doubt!
-It's also the most used Sniper rifle for doing trick-shots, montages and professional editing clips.
-This is mainly down to the fact that it's appearance is stunning when you achieve the gold camouflage, and that it has an awesome feel to it when you shoot it.
+I love to Quick-Scope.
+I also love to be able to get one-hit kills without having to focus my aim too much.
+Therefore the MSR has to be my all-time favourite weapon to use in Modern Warfare 3, without a doubt!
+It's also the most used sniper rifle for doing trick-shots, montages and professional editing clips.
+This is mainly down to the fact that its appearance is stunning when you achieve the gold camouflage, and that it has an awesome feel to it when you shoot it.

-Plus not only does it look fantastic, it's one of the easiest Sniper Rifles to use in the game, and the best Sniper Rifle to use when practising Quick-Scoping.
+Not only does it look fantastic, but it's also one of the easiest snipers to use in the game, and the best one to use when practising Quick-Scoping.

-If you're looking for a great all-round Sniper Rifle, which will certainly make you smile every time you use it, go for the MSR.
-However I think it's important to mention that the Rifle is only unlocked at level 67, which means you have to be quite far in your prestige to gets this awesome weapon!
-This can be sometimes a major put off to the sniping community, although those who know the MSR's potential will do the extra work for it.
+If you're looking for a great all-round sniper that will certainly make you smile every time you use it, go for the MSR.
+However, I think it's important to mention that the sniper is only unlocked at level 67, which means you have to be quite far in your Prestige to get this awesome weapon!
+This can sometimes be a major turn off to the sniping community, although those who know the MSR's potential will do the extra work for it.

-Hey there!
-Thank you for reading this post!
-I hope this has benefited you on becoming a professional Modern Warfare 3 sniper, and that you will now go out and own some NoobCakes!
-Just as a final note for this hub, if you could leave me some valuable feedback on this guide and/or a like, I would really appreciate it!
-Thanks and good luck on your Modern Warfare 3 Sniping!
+Thanks for reading!
+I hope this has benefited you on becoming a professional Modern Warfare 3 sniper, and that you can now go out and own some NoobCakes!
+Just as a final note for this hub, if you could leave me some valuable feedback on this guide, would really appreciate it!
+Good luck sniping!